ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 > Takeaways: Easy descriptive language & great visualisations

 You want to expose your beautiful visualisation to your clients.
-They shouldn't have to past a `yaml` file in a window of there browser all the time.
+They shouldn't have to paste a `yaml` file in a window of there browser all the time.
 How do we do that?
 Let's find out next.

 # Hosting your visualisations
 The API specifications should be easily accessible for you and your clients.
-The specification on which you agreed should be hosted somewhere for everyone to see.
+The specification which you agreed upon, should be hosted somewhere for everyone to see.
-Sometimes companies have there own in house tools to visualise OAS.
+Sometimes companies have there own in-house tools to visualise OAS.
 If your company has no such tool there are plenty of other tools to visualize your API defined with OAS.

 > Choose a visualisation solution that allows you to show a diff between versions of your API